josearteta/Replications/README.md

 # Replications
-Replication files for distinct papers in the social sciences
+Replication files for various papers in the social sciences